 - Hair feels greasy or gummy when wet

-If in fact, you do suffer from moisture overload, it’s very important that you do something about it as soon as possible.
+As already mentioned, if your hair feels very soft and you do think your hair is over-moisturized it’s very important that you do something about it as soon as possible to avoid hygral fatigue.

 If your hair is allowed to progress, you may end up experiencing hygral fatigue.

-It can also help to remove excess water from your cuticles.
+The great thing about it is that it can also help to remove excess water from your cuticles.
+Just what we want!

-The Bumble and Bumble Sunday shampoo is a fantastic clarifier and you only need to use it once a week.
+For this, I recommend the Bumble and Bumble Sunday shampoo.
+It is a fantastic clarifier and you only need to use it once a week.

 Simply mix 4 tablespoons of apple cider vinegar with 2 cups of water and pour over soaking wet hair.